Ensenada Cruise Port Guide

 4.3 Shopping Tips

 • Bargaining: Bargaining is common in local markets and smaller shops, especially when purchasing souvenirs.
 Don’t be afraid to negotiate for a better price, but always be polite and respectful.
-More tips here:
+More tips here: at Ensenada’s Blowhole Market, I typically ask prices as I am going there from different vendors, and buy on the way back.

 5. Walking to Downtown